thewhitetulip/build-app-with-python-antitextbook/manuscript/03-01-understanding-variables.md

 ## isinstance

 isinstance takes two arguments, object and class.
-If the object is an instance of the clas, it returns True, otherwise, it returns False.
+If the object is an instance of the class, it returns True, otherwise, it returns False.
 Read the [docs](https://docs.python.org/3/library/functions.html?highlight=isinstance#isinstance)

 ```python
 >>> isinstance('a string', str)